 I also think it important to mention that this is not a 1-7 list.
 It is not first Virtue then Knowledge as if when you do one you are done with it.
 No this is a continual list as in keep adding to these things.
 Sometimes you are working a little more on Self-Control then Brotherly Kindness.
 The order is not nearly as important as the act of the adding.
 So onto to Greek….

 Moral excellence as modesty or purity.
 Think of Virtue as being ethical.
 If it is right then do that.
 Regardless of ease do the right thing and take the right path.
 Virtue is added by doing.

 Knowledge here is actually specific to the things of the faith.
 It is not just any old knowledge.
 It is not learning more about Starfish (which are pretty cool), but the things the Bible says.
 This is done by reading and meditating on the Word of God.

 Self-Control – egkrateia

-Self-Control is funny to define because it is like defining the word “is”.
+Self-Control is funny to define because it is like defining the word “is.”
 But I shall try.
 Self-Control is not giving in to your desires.
-It is realizing that you can say no to the TV, girl/guy, yes to quite time, and so on.
+It is realizing that you can say no to the TV, girl/guy, yes to quiet time, and so on.
 Self-Control is only done when tempted to not have it.
 You can only have it when you need it.

 Perseverance – hypomonē

 Perseverance in the Christian faith is a whole lot like exercising.
 It is that dig deep moment.
-The my legs are shaking but I am going to keep going, I want to quit or let this discouragement in but I am going to keep at it.
+It is the my legs are shaking but I am going to keep going moment, the I want to quit or let this discouragement in moment but I am going to keep at it.
 I am going to push forward.
 If courage is doing it regardless of fear than discouragement is giving into the fear.
 Perseverance is not giving into the hardship but pushing on towards the goal.